jeremy-swack/applied-machine-learning/project_2.md

 ![img_1](lr_plot.png)

-I chose the penalty associated with the 3rd point because the 3rd point had the highest AUC.
-Because it has the largest AUC, it means that model was picking up the most correlation that could be found with th five given variables.
+I chose the penalty associated with the 11th point because the 11th point had a very high AUC while also having the largest penalty I could get without a substantial tradeoff in model performance.
+However, it is likely any of the first 11 points would result in a very comparable model.

 Finally, below are the produced ROC plots for all 5 levels of wealth.